Fibaro No Heat Call / Control Logic or Sensor Misconfiguration

 • Use an external thermometer to compare with the thermostat's reading.

-• If the thermostat reads much higher than actual, the sensor may be faulty.
+• If the thermostat reads much higher than the actual temperature, the sensor may be faulty.

 • If misconfiguration is suspected, perform a factory reset and reconfigure basic parameters.